deepgautamkapadia-ste/SPRC_Final_Assesment/README.md

-# SPRC_weather_agent
+# SPRC Final Tasks

-The above folder contains documentation of bug fixing as well as fixed code folder
+1.Weather agent folder contains documentation of bug fixing as well as fixed code folder

 The fixed code folder contains:
 -Jupyter Notebook with clear Outputs
 -Code with proper README

+2.Stock Market Predictor folder

+Contains stock market predictor using yfinance API based of SMA and RSI values for suggestions